wefine/angular/jhipster-simple/README.md

 ## Building for production

-To optimize the angular application for production, run:
+To optimize the angular4x application for production, run:

     ./mvnw -Pprod clean package